mne-tools/mne-python/doc/manual/source_localization/inverse.rst

   space location is employed.
   See :ref:`plot_dipole_orientations_fixed_orientations`

-..
-XXX: refer to MEG head coordinate frame (in fLOC)

 - A *location independent or fixed loose orientation constraint* (fLOC) can be employed by specifying ``fixed=False`` and ``loose=1.0`` when calling